-There were no changes in Voyageur's approach to capital management during the years ended November 30, 2021 and 2020 and Voyageur is not subject to any externally imposed capital requirements.
+There were no changes in Voyageur's approach to capital management during the year ended November 30, 2022 and 2021 and Voyageur is not subject to any externally imposed capital requirements.

-14. MANAGEMENT OF FINANCIAL AND OTHER RISK
+13. MANAGEMENT OF FINANCIAL AND OTHER RISK

 Voyageur's financial instruments are exposed to financial risks as summarized below: